Anchoring our Attention in the Present Moment

 I invite you to practice this,

-To explore this,
+To explore this.

-Even right now as you are continuing to listen.
+As you are continuing to listen,

 What anchor can help me be more grounded?